gridbugs/gridbugs.org/content/blog/porting-my-toy-ocaml-build-system-to-windows/index.md

 PS D:\tmp\foo> alice run
 ```

-Need to add some more printouts so it's more clearer when a command completes
+Need to add some more printouts so it's more clear when a command completes
-successfully.
+successfully!
 In the case of `alice run` something did go wrong since it didn't
 print "Hello, World!".
 When I press enter again I see "Hello, World!" print at
 the next prompt:
 ```